AntonBliznuk/library-API/README.md

 Task says that I have to choose from six to eight tasks from Coding Mandatory, I have chosen the first seven tasks from Coding Mandatory.

+Here’s a clear, updated version of your installation guide for Docker Compose workflow:

+⸻

 🚀 Local Installation Guide

-Make sure you have Python 3
+Make sure you have Docker and Docker Compose installed.

 ⸻

-1️⃣ Clone the project:
+1️⃣ Clone the Project
 ```bash
 git clone https://github.com/yourusername/DRF-library-practice.git
 cd DRF-library-practice